-Vascular Cell represents an open access medical journal which focuses on publication of a wide range of topics related to endothelial “vascular cell” and system physiopathology including neovascularization and angiogenesis.
-As the field of vascular research is continuously expanding, thorough high impact data reported by developmental, experimental and clinical studies we believe that “vascular cell” represents a crucial factor in numerous pathological settings such as: cancer, stroke, myocardial infarction or atherosclerosis.
-Therefore, an efficient manipulation of angiogenesis and vascular cell is of paramount importance for the clinical outcome in numerous diseases.
+Vascular Cell represents an open access medical journal which concentrates on publication of a wide range of topics related to the vascular system including neo-vascularization and angiogenesis.
+Since vascular endothelial cells represent a crucial factor in numerous pathological conditions such as: cancer, stroke, myocardial infarction or atherosclerosis their behavior is of paramount importance for the clinical outcomes of a wide range of patients.

 In this context, Vascular Cell selects for publication the best experimental studies as well as clinical trials and case reports.
-In addition, our journal publishes innovative protocols and methods related to vascular and angiogenesis research.
-We are particularly interested in studies focusing on elucidation of molecular mechanisms of vascular development in various pathological settings as well as in vivo imaging studies and clinical trials with factors modulating angiogenesis.
-Also, since angiogenesis represents a key player modulating tissue regeneration and 3D biological manufacturing, our journal is accepting high quality manuscripts reporting innovative research focusing on these fields.
-On a special note, Vascular Cell will particularly encourage the publication of inter- and trans-disciplinary studies that combine experimental with animal and clinical studies validating concepts or hypotheses related to “vascular cell” behaviour or angiogenesis.
-Moreover, our journal offers a permanent sub-section for inter- and trans- disciplinary studies.
+Also, our journal publishes innovative molecular and immunohistochemistry protocols and methods, including quantitative digital pathology studies related to vascular pathways and factors.
+We are interested in studies describing the molecular mechanisms of vascular development as well as in vivo imaging experiments and clinical trials evaluating mediators interfering with angiogenesis.
+However, as angiogenesis represents a key player modulating tissue regeneration and 3D biological additive manufacturing, our journal publishes manuscripts reporting innovative research focusing on these topics.
+On a special note, Vascular Cell will particularly encourage the publication of inter- and trans-disciplinary studies validating concepts or hypotheses related to vascular cells physiopathology.

 Topics of interest include, but are not limited to:

 - Molecular and cellular mechanisms of vascular embryology

 - Angiogenesis and cancer